 Symptoms to Watch For

 Depending on the form of aspergillosis, symptoms can vary in intensity, timing, and how they manifest during daily activities.
-It’s crucial to understand the subtleties to distinguish these symptoms from more common conditions like seasonal allergies or bacterial pneumonia.
+It’s crucial to understand these subtleties to distinguish the infection from more common conditions like seasonal allergies or bacterial pneumonia.

-- Allergic bronchopulmonary aspergillosis (ABPA): Often seen in patients with asthma or cystic fibrosis.
-Wheezing becomes more persistent and doesn’t respond well to inhalers.
-Patients may notice thick, brownish mucus plugs when coughing.
-Shortness of breath worsens during physical activity or after exposure to dust, damp air, or compost.
-Nighttime coughing is especially common.
-The key feature here is that symptoms tend to be chronic and fluctuate with environmental triggers.
+Allergic bronchopulmonary aspergillosis (ABPA): Often affects individuals with asthma or cystic fibrosis.
+Wheezing becomes more persistent and less responsive to inhalers.
+Thick, brownish mucus plugs may appear during coughing, and shortness of breath worsens after exposure to dust, damp air, or compost-like environments.
+Nighttime coughing is especially common, and symptoms tend to be chronic, fluctuating with environmental triggers.

-- Chronic pulmonary aspergillosis (CPA): Fatigue is progressive and doesn’t improve with rest.
-Weight loss tends to be unintentional and persistent, even with a stable diet.
-Cough may produce sputum streaked with blood, and it tends to worsen over weeks or months rather than days.
-A low-grade fever, often under 100.4°F (38°C), may linger for weeks.
-Breathlessness increases with mild exertion, like climbing stairs, and may not improve with standard respiratory medications.
-Symptoms often mimic tuberculosis or lung cancer, leading to delayed diagnosis.
+Chronic pulmonary aspergillosis (CPA): Fatigue gradually intensifies and doesn’t improve with rest.
+Unintentional weight loss persists even with a stable diet.
+The cough often produces sputum streaked with blood and worsens over weeks rather than days.
+A low-grade fever, often below 100.4 °F (38 °C), can linger for weeks, while breathlessness increases with mild exertion such as climbing stairs.
+Symptoms frequently resemble tuberculosis or lung cancer, delaying diagnosis.

 Primary (Red Flag) Symptoms: